 What is Marriage Week?

-The fundamental message of Marriage Foundation and Marriage Week is that marriage is worth investing in, because all the research shows that stable families make for happier children and grown-ups, and a happier wider community.
+The fundamental message of National Marriage Week is that marriage is worth investing in, because all the research shows that stable families make for happier children and grown-ups, and a happier wider community.
 Married couples who work at their marriage are more likely to stay together and be that stable family, leading to a happier society.
 At Marriage Week, we help people do that work.

 Each Marriage Week has a theme.
 The purpose of this theme is to provide a focus for couples to be able to join in.
 Our aim is for couples to regularly invest in their relationship and to keep caring for it.